 Round 3 surveys were conducted in 18 countries from March 2005 through February 2006.

 Round 4 surveys took place in 20 countries between March 2008 and June 2009.
 Round 5 surveys began in October 2011.
-It is expected completion for Round 5 surveys began in October 2011 (expect to complete Round 5 surveys in up to 35 countries will be done by December 2012.
+Round 5 surveys began in October 2011 (expect to complete Round 5 surveys in up to 35 countries by July 2013).
 Survey microdata is released to the public 2 years after the first publication of a survey's results.
 The official site may be more up to date and includes an online analysis tool.
 See the coverage by country chart.

 Sample Size: Generally, 1,200 or 2,400 adult citizens in each participating country.

 - Arab Barometer

 Multi-country social survey designed to assess citizen attitudes about public affairs, governance, and social policy in the Arab world, and to identify factors that shape these attitudes and values.
 Seeks public opinion on such topics as: support for democratic institutions, political interest and participation, attitudes toward terrorism and political violence, conceptions and interpretations of Islam, the relationship between religion and politics, and attitudes toward Middle East international relations.
 Also available through ICPSR.

 - Arms Transfers to Developing Countries, 1945-1968